Diazirine: Use in photoreactive crosslinking

 Diazirines are often used as photoreactive crosslinking reagents, as the reactive carbenes they form upon irradiation with UV light can insert into C-H, N-H, and O-H bonds.
-This results in proximity dependent labeling of other species with the diazirine containing compound.
+This results in proximity-dependent labeling of other species with the diazirine containing compound.
+However, studies have found that diazirines have some pH dependence in labeling preferences, favoring acidic residues such as glutamate.
+Diazirine variants have been developed to reduce this bias.

 Diazirines are often preferred to other photoreactive crosslinking reagents due to their smaller size, longer irradiation wavelength, short period of irradiation required, and stability in the presence of various nucleophiles, and in both acidic and basic conditions.
 Benzophenones, which form reactive triplet carbonyl species upon irradiation, often require long periods of irradiation which can result in non-specific labeling, and moreover are often inert to various polar solvents.
 Aryl azides require a low wavelength of irradiation, which can damage the biological macromolecules under investigation.

 Examples in receptor labeling studies

 Diazirines are widely used in receptor labeling studies.
 This is because diazirine-containing analogs of various ligands can be synthesized and incubated with their respective receptors, and then subsequently exposed to light to produce reactive carbenes.
 The carbene will covalently bond to residues in the binding site of the receptor.
 The carbene compound may include a bioorthogonal tag or handle by which the protein of interest can be isolated.
 The protein can then be digested and sequenced by mass spectrometry in order to identify which residues the carbene containing ligand is bound to, and hence the identity of the binding site in the receptor.

 Examples of diazirines used in receptor labeling studies include: